 Background: TxSDY has an evidence-based program for college campuses, created in 2009, that helps reduce underage and risky drinking behaviors among students.
 Program evaluations show that after participating in the program, students drink less and engage in fewer risky behaviors, such as impaired driving.
-While funding was discontinued in 2022, TxSDY continues to look for other funding sources to continue this beneficial program.
-At present, there is no known entity promoting SBIRT as a primary prevention effort on college campuses.
+TxSDY continues this beneficial SBI program for college campuses in a limited capacity due to funding.
+At present, one university is participating in TxSDY's SBI campus program this year.